 Homemade Chai Spice

 In a season filled with pumpkin everything, I often find myself turning to homemade chai spice instead.
-It’s easy to make, and adds complexity and depth to baked goods.
-I use it to make chai-spiced rice krispie squares, toffee apple upside down cake, and chai-spiced biscuits for strawberry shortcake.
+It’s easy to make, and adds complexity and depth to this spicy apple galette recipe.
+I also use it to make chai-spiced rice krispie squares, toffee apple upside down cake, and chai-spiced biscuits for strawberry shortcake.

 Traditional chai spice is made with black pepper, however, I prefer mine with white pepper and extra cardamom.
-You can find my recipe, including 30 ways to use it, here.
 If you like a blend with more ginger, check out Leanne’s recipe for vegan chai spice cake with orange cardamom frosting.

 Chai-Spiced Spelt Pie Dough Step-By-Step